Faiths & Avatars: Contents

-Faiths & Avatars lists, ranks, rates, explains and details everything about the gods in the Faerûnian pantheon, even those who have died.
-The book provides 45 detailed descriptions, and four new priest sub-classes.
-Each god has a description, statistics, and personal history, as well as a description of its Avatar - the god's manifestation in the mortal world and the form that adventurers would be most likely to encounter.
-The faiths section of each god details that god's church structure, dogma, day-to-day activities, major centers of worship, affiliated religious orders, priestly vestments, adventuring garb, holy days and important ceremonies.
-The book offers specific extra spells to the followers of the various gods, which reflect the individual god's nature and spheres of influence.
-The book's last ten pages outline four priest sub-classes: crusaders, monks, mystic and shaman.
+Faiths & Avatars is a supplement which lists and details information about the gods of the Faerûnian pantheon, even those who have died.
+The book provides 45 deity descriptions, and four new priest sub-classes.
+Each god has a description, game statistics, and a personal history, as well as its Avatar that the god uses as a manifestation in the mortal world in a form that characters would most likely encounter.
+The faiths section of each god details the structure of their church, religious dogma, daily activities, major worship centers, prominent religious orders, priest vestments, adventuring clothes, holy days and significant ceremonies.
+The book presents specific spells available only to the followers of the individual gods, which match the nature and spheres of influence for each god.
+The last ten pages of the book outline four priest sub-classes: crusaders, monks, mystic and shamans.

 This book contains an exhaustive list of all the Lesser through Greater human gods and their churches.
 The supplement provides numerous spells and special powers for clerics of each different faith.
 Faiths & Avatars details the clergy, the ethos, and important information to depict the Faerûnian pantheon in a campaign setting.